zeptofs/api-documentation/source/guides/zepto-api.md

 To protect against timing attacks, use a constant-time string comparison to compare the expected signature to each of the received signatures.

 > **_NOTE:_** The sandbox environment allow both HTTP and HTTPS webhook URLs.
 The live environment however will only POST to HTTPS URLs.

-Looking for more?
-Our docs are open sourced! <https://github.com/zeptofs/api-documentation>